bicheng2028/SDH_cell_virus_for_the_origin_of_life/README.md

-Biological Rationale:
+**Biological Rationale:**
 DNA replication requires DNA polymerase, helicase, primase, and other enzymes.
 Without these enzymes, DNA cannot replicate.
 Cells with higher protein synthesis rates can replicate their DNA faster.
 This creates a natural selection pressure for functional genes.

-Consequence: Only cells that can efficiently produce proteins can proliferate, ensuring that natural selection favors beneficial genetic sequences.
+**Consequence**: Only cells that can efficiently produce proteins can proliferate, ensuring that natural selection favors beneficial genetic sequences.

-Encapsulation During Dry Phase
+**Encapsulation During Dry Phase**
 During the dry phase of each cycle, when water evaporates and the environment becomes concentrated:

 Lipids spontaneously self-assemble into vesicles